Department of Theatre & Musical Theatre

 Kevin Grant Crouch, MFA, Associate Professor of Theatre, Department of Theatre & Musical Theatre, MFA, New York University; BFA, Sam Houston State University

-Dain A Geist, MFA, Visiting Assistant Professor of Theatre and Musical Theatre, Department of Theatre & Musical Theatre, MFA, New School/Soc Rsrch; BFA, Adelphi University
+Dain A Geist, MFA, Lecturer of Theatre and Musical Theatre, Department of Theatre & Musical Theatre, MFA, New School/Soc Rsrch; BFA, Adelphi University

-Nicholas Alexander Graves, MFA, Associate Professor of Theatre, Department of Theatre & Musical Theatre, MFA, Indiana University-Bloomington; BFA, Abilene Christian University
+Nicholas Alexander Graves, MFA, Associate Professor of Theatre and Chair, Theatre & Musical Theatre, Department of Theatre & Musical Theatre, MFA, Indiana University-Bloomington; BFA, Abilene Christian University

-William David Kenner, MFA, Lecturer of Theatre, Department of Theatre & Musical Theatre, MFA, New York University; BFA, Sam Houston State University
+William David Kenner, MFA, Lecturer of Theatre and Musical Theatre, Department of Theatre & Musical Theatre, MFA, New York University; BFA, Sam Houston State University

-Victoria Pettersen Lantz, PHD, Associate Professor of Theatre, Department of Theatre & Musical Theatre, PHD, Univ of Wisconsin-Madison; MA, Univ of Wisconsin-Madison; BA, Lewis & Clark College
+Victoria Pettersen Lantz, PHD, Associate Professor and Acting Associate Chair of Theatre, Department of Theatre & Musical Theatre, PHD, Univ of Wisconsin-Madison; MA, Univ of Wisconsin-Madison; BA, Lewis & Clark College

 Eric L Marsh, MFA, Professor of Theatre, Department of Theatre & Musical Theatre, MFA, Western Illinois University; BA, California St Un-Chico